 You can get to Course Needs by clicking the link on the Student Portal page.

-Course Needs is a powerful resource, but a little complicated to use.
+Course Needs is a powerful resource.
 The Registrar’s Office is developing resources to help students understand and navigate it effectively.
-For questions about the system, your best source of help will be the Registrar’s Office (firstname.lastname@example.org) or the Registrar’s web page.
+For questions about the system, your best source of help will be the Registrar’s Office (email@example.com) or the Registrar’s web page.

 Note: Course Needs only works for students whose degree program requirements have specifically been entered into the system.
 The system has just been implemented, and only the past few years of ACTS degree program requirements have been entered.
 As a result, students who began studying at ACTS before 2014 may find that the system will not generate data for them.